-Name and Address of Direct or Indirect Ownership with Direct or Indirect Ownership with Shared Voting and Percent Beneficial Owner Sole Voting and Dispositive Power Dispositive Power Total of Class · · · · · · · · · · · · · · · · · · · Walton Enterprises, LLC (1) 3,002,673,393 (4) N/A 3,584,603,851 (4) 44.80% Walton Family Holdings Trust (2) N/A N/A 581,930,458 (5) 7.27% The Vanguard Group (3) N/A N/A 412,539,774 (6) 5.16%
+Direct or Indirect Direct or Indirect Name and Ownership with Ownership with Address of Sole Voting and Shared Voting and Percent Beneficial Owner Dispositive Power Dispositive Power Total of Class Walton Enterprises, LLC (1) 3,002,673,393 (4) N/A 3,584,603,851 (4) 44.80 % Walton Family Holdings Trust (2) N/A N/A 581,930,458 (5) 7.27% The Vanguard Group (3) N/A N/A 412,539,774 (6) 5.16 %

-(1) The business address of Walton Enterprises, LLC is 8805 Tamiami Trail N., Suite 108, Naples, Florida 34108.
+- The business address of Walton Enterprises, LLC is 8805 Tamiami Trail N., Suite 108, Naples, Florida 34108.
 The managing members of Walton Enterprises, LLC are WELLCO Mgmt Trust #1, WELLCO Mgmt Trust #2, WELLCO Mgmt Trust #3, and WELLCO Mgmt Trust #4.
 Carrie Walton Penner, Benjamin Walton, Rob Walton, and Samuel Walton are trustees of WELLCO Mgmt Trust #1.
 Alice Proietti, James Walton, Jim Walton, Steuart Walton, and Thomas Walton are trustees of WELLCO Mgmt Trust #2.
 Alice Walton is trustee of WELLCO Mgmt Trust #3.
 Lukas Walton is trustee of WELLCO Mgmt Trust #4.
-With respect to Walton Enterprises, LLC, voting and dispositive power over all of the Shares held thereby is exercised by the managing members thereof (acting by majority vote).

-- (3) The business address of The Vanquard Group is 100 Vanquard Boulevard, Malvern, Pennsylvania 19355. - (4) The Shares shown as beneficially owned by Walton Enterprises, LLC represent (a) 3,002,673,393 Shares held by Walton Enterprises, LLC and (b) 581,930,458 Shares held by Walton Family Holdings Trust, as to which Walton Enterprises, LLC has sole voting power pursuant to an irrevocable proxy granted by Walton Family Holdings Trust to Walton Enterprises, LLC. - (5) The Shares shown as beneficially owned by Walton Family Holdings Trust represent 581,930,458 Shares held by Walton Family Holdings Trust, as to which Walton Family Holdings Trust has sole dispositive power. - (6) Based solely on the Schedule 13G filed by The Vanguard Group on February 13, 2024 reflecting ownership as of December 29, 2023, as adjusted to reflect the Company's 3-for-1 forward split of its common stock, which was effected on February 23, 2024.
+With respect to Walton Enterprises, LLC, voting and dispositive power over all of the Shares held thereby is exercised by the managing members thereof (acting by majority vote) - The business address of Walton Family Holdings Trust is P.O.
+Box 1508, Bentonville, Arkansas 72712.
+The trustees of Walton Family Holdings Trust are Carrie Walton Penner, Alice Proietti, Alice Walton, Benjamin Walton, James Walton, Jim Walton, Lukas Walton, Rob Walton, Samuel Walton, Steuart Walton, and Thomas Walton.
+With respect to Walton Family Holdings Trust, dispositive power over all of the Shares held thereby is exercised by the trustees thereof (acting by majority vote), and voting power over all of the Shares held thereby is exercised by Walton Enterprises, LLC (acting by the majority vote of its managing members) pursuant to the irrevocable proxy described below. - (3) The business address of The Vanguard Group is 100 Vanguard Boulevard, Malvern, Pennsylvania 19355. - (4) The Shares shown as beneficially owned by Walton Enterprises, LLC represent (a) 3,002,673,393 Shares held by Walton Enterprises, LLC and (b) 581,930,458 Shares held by Walton Family Holdings Trust, as to which Walton Enterprises, LLC has sole voting power pursuant to an irrevocable proxy granted by Walton Family Holdings Trust to Walton Enterprises, LLC. - (5) The Shares shown as beneficially owned by Walton Family Holdings Trust represent 581,930,458 Shares held by Walton Family Holdings Trust, as to which Walton Family Holdings Trust has sole dispositive power. - (6) Based solely on the Schedule 13G filed by The Vanguard Group on February 13, 2024 reflecting ownership as of December 29, 2023, as adjusted to reflect the Company's 3-for-1 forward split of its common stock, which was effected on February 23, 2024.
 The Schedule 13G discloses that The Vanguard Group has: (a) sole voting power as to 0 Shares; (b) shared voting power as to 5,048,658 Shares; (c) sole dispositive power as to 395,251,860 Shares; and (d) shared dispositive power as to 17,287,914 Shares.

-This amount includes 261,977,455 Shares available under the Associate Stock Purchase Plan and 106,837,223 Shares available under the 2015 Stock Incentive Plan.
+(2) This amount includes 261,977,455 Shares available under the Associate Stock Purchase Plan and 106,837,223 Shares available under the 2015 Stock Incentive Plan.